What is a Business Card?

 How to Make a Winning Business Card

 Did you know that 9 out of 10 business cards are thrown away by their recipients?
-2 Avoid this fate for your brand’s business cards by making sure that you only come up with well-designed and informative ones.
+Avoid this fate for your brand’s corporate or service business cards by making sure that you only come up with well-designed and informative ones.

 1. Choose a Complementary Color Palette

-Incorporating a complementary color scheme for your business card designs can be the difference between finding them in the recycling bin.
-Latest consumer studies show that colored business cards are less likely to be thrown away.3
+Incorporating a complementary color scheme to your business card designs can be the difference between finding them in the recycling bin.
+Some consumer studies show that colored and creative business cards are less likely to be thrown away.

 Use colors that showcase what your company/brand is or what kind of impression you wish to create.
 Need to create a tough yet results-oriented persona as a divorce lawyer?
-Maybe choosing a black and silver color palette may work well for your attorney business card.
-This color scheme can imply a sense of competence and that is something you will need to land clients.
+Then choosing a black and silver color palette may work well for your corporate business card.

 2. Have Fun with Typography